Junaid Jamshed: Influence

 In 1986, Jamshed earned a lot of publicity with the Vital Signs' hit rock song, Do Pal Ka.
 The Vital Signs band became popular with Pakistan's media after the success of the patriotic Dil Dil Pakistan.
 He has been listed by The Muslim 500 as one of the "World's Most Influential Muslims" for his involvement in charity work, especially with the NGO Muslim Charity from 2003 until his death in 2016.
 It stated that "(the) Muslim Charity has achieved a great deal under his leadership and expanded its operations to 16 countries."

 Death

 Jamshed was in Chitral, along with his second wife, Nayha Junaid, for a Tablighi Jamaat mission.
-On 7 December 2016, the two were returning to Islamabad aboard PIA Flight 661, which crashed near Havelian, Khyber Paktunkhwa, killing all on board.
+On 7 December 2016, the two were returning to Islamabad aboard PIA Flight 661, which crashed near Havelian, Khyber Pakhtunkhwa, killing all on board.
 Jamshed was en route to deliver the Friday sermon at the Parliament mosque.
-He is survived by his first wife, Ayesha, three sons, and a daughter.
-On 15 December 2016, his funeral prayer offered in Moin Khan Academy, Karachi where Tariq Jamil led and Junaid's fans attend the prayer.
+He was survived by his first wife, Ayesha, three sons, and a daughter.
+On 15 December 2016, his funeral prayer offered in Moin Khan Academy, Karachi where Tariq Jamil led his funeral prayer.
 In 2018, Jamshed was posthumously nominated for the nation's third highest civilian honour, the Sitara-i-Imtiaz.